ZacharyGeurts/AMOURANTHRTX/README.md

 Don't be the guy that makes shaders into hpp files.
 Don't.

 Interesting enough, you can check a different file, everytime you poop.
+If you are there for a while, slow your scroll.
+The files are short.
 You can use ming on a Mint VM to compile for your Windows probably.
+I have anxiety about people compiling on with other compilers.
+I wish I could help more.
+Really you will want to be using linux.sh and cmake.
+The shader compiling that is built in is a large part of the headache.

 This is your headstart.
 If you do not want to take it, you do not have to.
 Honestly, you guys should rob me of it and stick a Consortium on it to give it an "it's done" sticker and I can download it from archive.org.